-Combine beef, pork, egg, milk, onion, rice and seasonings; mix well.
+Combine beef, pork, egg, milk, onion, rice, salt, and pepper; mix well.
 Place 1/4 cup meat mixture onto a cabbage leaf.
-Roll it up burrito-style and put into the crockpot (fasten with toothpicks if desired).
+Roll it up burrito-style and put it into the crock pot (fasten with toothpicks if desired).
 Repeat with the remaining leaves and meat mixture.

 - To cook the dish on the stovetop, put the stuffed cabbage leaves in a stockpot or Dutch oven.
 Pour the sauce over the cabbage rolls and bring to a boil over medium heat.
 Reduce the heat to the lowest setting, cover the pan, and simmer for about 1 1/2 to 2 hours.

-- If you are starting with a fresh unfrozen head of cabbage, peel and drop cabbage leaves into boiling salted water; cover and cook for 3 minutes or just until pliable.
+- If you are starting with a fresh, unfrozen head of cabbage and don't have a microwave, you can prep the cabbage on the stovetop.
+Peel and drop cabbage leaves into boiling salted water.
+Cover and cook the leaves for 3 minutes or just until pliable.

 How to Store and Freeze Cabbage Rolls